KimSteenBekke/Discolights/ReadMe.md

 ##**Description of the project:**

 DiscoLights is a database that lets you store your records (albums).
-You can get a list of existing albums without signing in, but to create, edit or delete albums, you must be registered and signed in.
+You can get a list of existing albums without signing in.
+But to create, edit or delete albums, you must be registered and signed in.

 ##**Wireframes:**